 We purchased our new building at 200 W. Dundee Road in April 2013 and remodeled it over the summer.
 Our dedication was held on August 18, 2013, in a joyous event attended by hundreds of members, friends, and honored guests, including Congressman Brad Schneider, Illinois State Representative Elaine Nekritz, Village of Wheeling President Dean S. Argiris, and other local officials, along with representatives from a number of area synagogues and Jewish organizations.
 Close to 300 Shir Hadash members and guests gathered to celebrate the opening of the synagogue’s first building, more than 18 years after a small group of families founded the congregation.
-The building features a newly constructed sanctuary, inviting public spaces, administrative offices, classrooms, a large teen lounge, an attractive conference room, a library, and two acres of land.

 Review our Shir Hadash Kashrut Policy

-Our new sanctuary was designed by synagogue architect Mehran Farahmandpour and draws much of its inspiration from Jewish tradition and history.
+Our sanctuary was designed by synagogue member and architect Mehran Farahmandpour and draws much of its inspiration from Jewish tradition and history.
 “The overall design idea was to represent our current view of the Torah while emphasizing our roots in Israel, our people and our traditions, hence a relatively simple and contemporary design using traditional materials such as wood and Jerusalem stone,” he said.

 Not only is the bima (stage) wheelchair accessible, but the ark was designed so that somebody in a wheelchair can roll right up to it and take out a Torah without assistance.